Skip to main content

 • Individuals who are already engaged in an ongoing treatment relationship with another mental health provider

-• Individuals who are non-compliant with counseling recommendations or have excessive no-shows or inconsistent attendance, repeated stops and starts, repeated requests to change counselors, or who, despite compliance, are not benefitting from therapy
+• Individuals who are non-compliant with counseling recommendations or have excessive no-shows or inconsistent attendance, repeated stops and starts, repeated requests to change counselors, or who, despite compliance, are not benefiting from therapy

 • Mandated therapy or assessment, including therapy ordered through legal proceedings (such as substance abuse treatment, anger management, parenting education or domestic violence treatment), or therapy required by employers, government agencies, academic departments, or for class credit